Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Wipe_Drives.md

 ## Wipe Disks: Master

-1. Unmount the etcD volume and remove the volume group.
+1. Unmount the etcd volume and remove the volume group.

    **NOTE:** etcd should already be stopped as part of the "Prepare Master Node" steps.